Rosie Pope: Speech

-Viewers and journalists have discussed Rosie's speech patterns, and pondered whether or not she has a speech impairment or might be hard of hearing.
-For example, Starcasm's staff described Rosie's speech as a "British-American accent that seem [sic] to have a little something extra going on.
+Viewers and journalists have discussed Pope's speech patterns, and pondered whether or not she has a speech impairment or might be hard of hearing.
+For example, Starcasm's staff described Pope's speech as a "British-American accent that seem [sic] to have a little something extra going on.
 It doesn't quite sound like anything we've ever heard before."
-Additionally, Saturday Night Live spoofed both Rosie's show and her accent in a sketch starring Abby Elliott, who says of her (Rosie's) accent: "I was born in England, raised in America, and every morning a thousand bees sting my tongue."
+Additionally, Saturday Night Live spoofed both Pope's show and her accent in a sketch starring Abby Elliott, who says of her (Pope's) accent: "I was born in England, raised in America, and every morning a thousand bees sting my tongue."

-OK! magazine's Valerie Nome addressed the issue with Rosie in a May 24, 2011 article.
+OK! magazine's Valerie Nome addressed the issue with Pope in a May 24, 2011 article.
 Asking her whether little kids have ever questioned her voice, Rosie replied with a laugh that "Little kids have never had a problem understanding me, I have to say.
 I think it's funny.
 I never knew that's what people were going to get upset about.
 'Speech impairment, lisp, what is she talking about?'
 As far as I know, there's nothing wrong with my tongue - however I think it's hilarious that people are talking about it."

 Claims to have been a Baroness

 During a web interview on April 25, 2011, Rosie Pope answered a question about her statement during an episode of Pregnant in Heels that she was a Baroness:

-Very complicated and the British Royal Family and all that craziness is almost more difficult than anyone could understand.
+Very complicated and the British royal family and all that craziness is almost more difficult than anyone could understand.
 About a decade ago, when the new Labour government came in, they made some people Lords and Ladies who were not born into the Royal Family because before that point, it had to be hereditary.
 My mom was one of those people which is how I got my title.
 My mother then later denounced [sic] her title which is why I no longer have a title.
 My mom did so for various political reasons, so incredibly complicated.

 Her statements have been challenged as inaccurate because the titles of "Lady" or "Lord" have been created for hundreds of years outside of the Royal Family.
 The title of Life Peers was created in 1958; however, by definition, Life Peers do not pass their titles to their children, nor do their children automatically receive a title.
 Unlike the case with hereditary titles, there is no legal precedent for a Life Peer giving up a title.